-Avertro CEO, Ian Yip's session from RSA APJ 2020.Session Abstract: This session will outline the things executives and board members care most about by sharing some real examples of how organisations report on cybersecurity.
+Avertro CEO, Ian Yip's session from RSA APJ 2020.Session Abstract: This session will outline the things executives and board members care most about by sharing some real examples of how organizations report on cybersecurity.
 Attendees will learn how to articulate their story using the right metrics to help answer the ‘why’ and ‘so what’ questions, and ultimately help justify your cybersecurity strategy and initiatives to the C-level and board.

 Spotlight: Exporting emerging tech to Singapore from NSW

-The Global NSW strategy emphasises diversifying exports and building export capability in emerging industries, building an export culture amongst NSW businesses and providing new programs and services to assist NSW companies succeed in export and diversify into Asia.
+The Global NSW strategy emphasizes diversifying exports and building export capability in emerging industries, building an export culture amongst NSW businesses and providing new programs and services to assist NSW companies succeed in export and diversify into Asia.

 The NSW Government is investing $112.4 million to double the footprint of NSW’s international network and in ASEAN, Singapore is a key priority.
-Specifically the NSW Government has prioritised three key sectors in Singapore: fintech, regtech and cybersecurity.
+Specifically the NSW Government has prioritized three key sectors in Singapore: fintech, regtech and cybersecurity.

 AustCyber Event: A Deep Dive into NSW's Cyber Security Industry

 Australia’s most populous state is leading the country in developing innovative and commercially viable tools to protect Australia’s cyber security at a time of growing threats, but gaps in export capability must be addressed to lock in further growth, data from AustCyber shows.

 The New South Wales Cyber Industry Snapshot draws on data collected for Australia’s Cyber Security Sector Competitiveness Plan 2020 to examine state-specific capabilities.
 It found that the capability and jobs footprint from cyber is significant in NSW.